Offset printing: Computer to plate

 Computer-to-plate (CTP) is a newer technology which replaced computer-to-film (CTF) technology, and that allows the imaging of metal or polyester plates without the use of film.
 By eliminating the stripping, compositing, and traditional plate making processes, CTP altered the printing industry, which led to reduced prepress times, lower costs of labor, and improved print quality.

 Most CTP systems use thermal CTP or violet technologies.
 Both technologies have the same characteristics in terms of quality and plate durability (for longer runs).
 However, the violet CTP systems are often cheaper than thermal ones, and thermal CTP systems do not need to be operated under yellow light.

 Thermal CTP involves the use of thermal lasers to expose or remove areas of coating while the plate is being imaged.
 This depends on whether the plate is negative, or positive working.
 These lasers are generally at a wavelength of 830 nm, but vary in their energy usage depending on whether they are used to expose or ablate material.
-Violet CTP lasers have a much shorter wavelength, 405 nm–410 nm.
+Violet CTP lasers have a much shorter wavelength, 405–410 nm.
 Violet CTP is "based on emulsion tuned to visible light exposure".

 Another process is the computer-to-conventional plate (CTCP) system in which conventional offset plates can be exposed, making it an economical option.